Stoxum/casinocoin-dev-portal/content/index.md

 ### Return Value

-This method returns a promise that resolves with a string encoded floating point value representing the estimated fee to submit a transaction, expressed in CSC.
+This method returns a promise that resolves with a string encoded floating point value representing the estimated fee to submit a transaction, expressed in STM.

 ### Example